 John Crowley-Buck, Ph.D., Special Assistant to the Vice President of Mission and Ministry, joined the Office of Mission and Ministry in 2018.
 He earned his Ph.D. in Christian Ethics from the Department of Theology at Loyola University Chicago, and his M.A. in Theological Ethics and B.A. in Theology and English from Boston College.
 He is co-editor of Democracy, Culture, and Catholicism: Voices from Four Continents (Fordham University Press, 2015) and assisted in editing the online environmental science textbook, Healing Earth.
 In the Office of Mission and Ministry at Georgetown, John supports the work of the Vice President for Mission and Ministry in advancing the Catholic identity, Ignatian heritage and Jesuit mission of Georgetown University.

 Aaron Johnson, M.Div., MBA, Assistant Vice President for Interreligious Understanding and Strategy, joined the Office of Mission and Ministry in 2007.
-Aaron oversees campus ministry activities on the main campus and directs the business functions of the Office of Mission & Ministry.
+He oversees campus ministry activities on the main campus and directs the business functions of the Office of Mission & Ministry.
 Aaron holds an MDiv from Harvard Divinity School focused on early Christianity, an MBA from Georgetown’s McDonough School of Business, and a BA in biblical studies from Azusa Pacific University.